-I admit, I’m a huge fan of Destination Weddings, but Seth and Dana’s wedding was the perfect example of why we should still have big, beautiful events right here at home.
+I admit, I’m a huge fan of Destination Weddings, but Seth and Dana’s Jewish wedding ceremony was the perfect example of why we should still have big, beautiful events right here at home.

 So, things were off to a great start from the minute I heard from Dana, because she emailed me and told me that her fiance, Seth, was the son of a business associate/friend of mine, and they wanted to talk about me doing their wedding.
 Seth’s Mom – Ellen, is the only other Whirling Dirvish I have ever met, other than Lara Mayer, from Max’s Bar Mitzvah.
 I’m not quite sure what a whirling dirvish is, but I know that Ellen’s picture is under it, in the Webster’s Dictionary.
 Truly.

 Seth isn’t much different from his Mom.
 He is SUCH a character.
 And Dana is the perfect match for him.
 From the first moment we met, we all shared a great connection, and I just couldn’t help but fall in love with this perfect combination of wit, humor, and sarcasm, and that made getting to know them SO much of an adventure.
 I knew, when we met for the last time at Starbucks, that I was really going to miss my Thursday evening coffee sessions, because I always felt myself smiling for hours after leaving one of our meetings.
 They are just so damned cute.
 SO CUTE.
 Together.
 A perfect match, a match made in heaven, yes…beshert…..